bitovi/academy/src/angular/2-building-our-first-app.md

 }
 ```

+We'll come back to this view to feed in data, but for now you'll notice we're using interfaces to help define what our data will look like.

-### adding routing
+### Routing

-To be able to navigate to our restaurant compoent, we'll need routing.
-We already told Angular we'd like to set up routing, so it generated ``src/app/app-routing.module.ts`` for us and included it in our root module.
+To be able to navigate to our restaurant component, we'll need routing.
+We already told Angular we'd like to set up routing, so it generated `src/app/app-routing.module.ts` for us and included it in our root module.

-To create a route to our restaurants component, we'll need to import our restaraunts component and update our routes variable to include the new path.
+To create a route to our restaurants component, we'll need to import our restaurants component and update our routes variable to include the new path.

 ```typescript